stephenh/joist-java/docs/ormBackPointers.md

 Lazy Loading
 ------------

-Note that when calling `child.setParent(parent)`, and the implicit `parent.addChild(child)` is done by joist.orm for you, the parent's "other" children are not pulled back from the database.
+Note that when calling `child.setParent(parent)`, and the implicit `parent.addChild(child)` is done by joist.domain for you, the parent's "other" children are not pulled back from the database.

 The changes to the `parent.childs` collection are kept lazy until the `parent.getChilds()` method is explicitly called.
 Then the database is hit and any `parent.childs` added/removed items that had been kept lazy are applied to the results before being returned from `parent.getChilds()`.